 10. Follow your plan, but remain flexible.

 Obviously you want to stick to your plan after all of that hard work, but there are going to be days when unpredictable events arise or you don’t have the energy to make what you originally planned.
 That’s okay; just have a back up plan!
-Master some go-to pantry staple recipes and learn basic culinary techniques so you can whip up a meal quickly without a recipe if needed.
+Master some go-to pantry staple recipes, such as baked tostadas or Instant Pot curry, and learn basic culinary techniques (such as those found in our online knife skills 101 course) so you can whip up a meal quickly without a recipe if needed.

 Follow these 10 steps, and you will be well on your way to meal planning success!
-Let us know in the comment section below if you have any other tips or if we left off other factors to consider when meal planning!
+Let us know in the comments section below if you have any other tips for successful meal planning!

 To YOUR Taste!